 - Dressy Sandals.
 These are needed for your casual dinner, but if they’re dressy enough you can also wear them for the formal night

 - Beach Bag.
 You’re going to want to bring a beach bag for when you get off the ship.
-That way you can easily carry a towel in it, sunscreen, a book, wallet, or whatever else you’ll need to have fun at the beach.
+That way you can easily carry a towel in it, sunscreen, a book, wallet, or whatever else you’ll need to have when you port.
 Be sure to bring one thats waterproof on the inside like this one

 - Beach Towel (optional).
-This is optional.
-Carnival provides really soft, comfy beach towels for both on and off the ship.
+This tip is optional since Carnival provides really soft, comfy beach towels for both on and off the ship.
 I brought my own because my boyfriend bought me a really cute beach towel that says “I love traveling” so I had to bring it of course!
-But if you don’t have room in your bag to bring a towel don’t worry there will be plenty available.
+But if you don’t have room in your bag to bring a towel don’t worry there will be plenty available on the ship.

 - Chargers for your electronics.
 Another given.
 But in addition to that I highly recommend bringing a USB charging port that you can use to charge your electronics on the go.
 I like this one because it’s super small (literally the size of lipstick) so it doesn’t take up any space in your luggage at all.